-He’s just been confronted with the notion that there is only one of him, and how he stumps any “sounds like” attempts there might be to pigeonhole him, as the industry always feels the need to do.
+He’s just been confronted with the notion that there is only one of him, and how he stumps any “sounds like” attempts there might be to pigeonhole him like the industry always feels the need to do.
 “I suppose I’m quite proud of that,” he says, English vowels bouncing around.
 “At least it means I’ve done something nobody else has done.
 It may be something that nobody else wanted or needed to do.
 It might be like somebody building an extravagant folly, making a 50-foot statue of Mickey Mouse out of pine cones or something.”

 Robyn Rowan Hitchcock was born in 1953 in Paddington, London.
-He is a man of both pop hooks and delicate sculpted silence, profoundly influenced by Bob Dylan and sounding nothing like him, curator of surrealist lyrics leavened with mordant mother country wit.
+He is a man of both pop hooks and delicately sculpted silence, profoundly influenced by Bob Dylan and sounding nothing like him, curator of surrealist lyrics leavened with mordant mother country wit.
 He wrote one of the loneliest lyrics of all time, “Television, say you love me” and followed it with “bing a bong a bing bong!”
 Right around a year ago, he and Australian singer-songwriter Emma Swift chose East Nashville as their home, and that probably says as much about the East Side as it does about Hitchcock.
 This loam has proven friendly purchase for the man who wrote “Sandra’s Having Her Brain Out.”

-From his classic work in the ’70s with The Soft Boys, to his MTV success in the ’80s as leader of Robyn Hitchcock & The Egyptians, to his collaboration with Peter Buck in the Minus 3 and his important work in the new millennium with Gillian Welch and Dave Rawlings, among others, Hitchcock has danced to his own beat and carried his own water.
+From his classic work in the ’70s with The Soft Boys, to his MTV success in the ’80s as leader of Robyn Hitchcock & The Egyptians, to his collaboration with Peter Buck in the Minus 3 and his important work in the new millennium with Gillian Welch and Dave Rawlings among others, Hitchcock has danced to his own beat and carried his own water.
 Be it electric jangly guitar riffs that ring and chime, to quiet acoustic moments that warm the room, Hitchcock is less psychedelic in the notes he plays as opposed to the words he sings.
 His lyrics are by turns whimsical and lacerating.
 He sings of love, he sings of lost love, he sings about insects, he sings about anything he bloody well wants to, and he’s been doing it for a fervent bunch of followers going on 40 years now.
 He has the voice to sing, “it rained like a slow divorce” with no smile, daring the listener to ask whether he’s being funny or is as serious as any man could be.
 You might say that’s the Dylan influence, but you can’t learn to be wry.
 You’ve either got it or you don’t.

 Sipping his coffee, he gets back to the subject of his singularity.
 “I’m so obviously a product of my time,” he says, “My musical and lyrical approach comes out of the late ’60s, the kind of wordgasms that Bob Dylan and Captain Beefheart engaged in, to name two; I remember getting into them, William Burroughs, and Shakespeare when I was 16, and just everything opening up, word-wise.
 There were a lot of receptive minds around listening to and reading the same stuff.
-The cross-pollination between Dylan and the Beatles is legendary, and goes on to this day.
+The cross-pollination between Dylan and the Beatles is legendary and goes on to this day.
 So I’m surprised there aren’t more people who sound like me and have the attitude I have.”

 To an observer, Hitchcock must leave all eccentricities to his art.
 There’s no hipster genius catatonia, none of Dylan’s Chin Gigante routine.
 Clear-skinned, bright-eyed, and delectably sane, white-headed and personable, he looks nowhere near his age of 63, suggesting that the man so steeped in psychedelia has done his composing with no more chemical goosing than what he was born with.
 He answers every question thoughtfully, occasionally pausing at some length as he divines just the right lyrical turn of phrase, being it of Mickey Mouse pinecone effigies or anything else of his choosing.